vrischmann/zig-prometheus/README.md

 For example, you can imagine a gauge returning the number of connections in a connection pool, the amount of memory allocated, etc.
 Basically anytime the value is instantly queryable it could be a gauge.

-Of course, nothing stops you from using a counter and calling `set` on it; it's up to you.
+Of course, nothing stops you from using a counter to simulate a gauge and calling `set` on it; it's up to you.

 Here is an example gauge:
 ```zig